podio/podio-dotnet/items/index.md

 ---
 # Working with Podio items

-Apps and app items form the core of await podio.
+Apps and app items form the core of podio.
 With this client library we have made it easy as possible to read and manipulate app items.

 ## Individual items